goblinengine/goblin/README.md

 - Maintain full compatibility with latest Godot 3.x branch
 - All new functionality is lean and compact adding very little overhead

-Goblin is compatible with Godot 3.x but implements some custom functionality that Godot does not have.
-Some of this functionality overlaps with [Goost Engine](https://goostengine.github.io/).

 Please have a look at list of [Goblin Changes](https://github.com/goblinengine/goblin/blob/main/CHANGELOG.md) to find out more.

 ## Builds

 Note that at this time Goblin has no official releases since is very new.

-You would need to compile it from scratch yourself for now or you can download test builds.
+You would need to compile it from scratch or you can download test builds [from here](https://github.com/goblinengine/goblin/actions).

-To download test builds look beside the commit hashtag for the green checkmark click that then Details then Summary.

-All test builds there use [thin LTO](http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html) which is 90% of the speed/size of a full release, have no debug symbols and provide a release template and an editor if supported for each platform.
+All test builds use [thin LTO](http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html) which is 90% of the speed/size of a full release, have no debug symbols and provide a release template and an editor if supported for each platform.
 The builds are created automatically by GitHub in a sterile environment but have no certificates making OSes complain but are safe to run.
+They might not run on M1 macs since they are not codesigned.
+A workaround is to run it in Rosetta compatibility mode.

 Goblin will not provide any Mono builds since the goal is to keep the engine lean and compact.
-The focus is primarily on GDScript and GDNative.
+The focus is primarily on GDScript and GDNative plugins/languages.

 ## Community and contributing

 There is no community as of yet but PRs welcome.
 There are a number of features that I am still looking to add:
-- backport ECS module by Andrea Catania to 3.x
-- adapt a very old Lambdas, callable functions and signals to newer GDScript
+- performance fixes
-- implement custom functionality into new GDScript
+- custom GDScript functionality
-- backport typed Dictionaries and type compiling from GDScript 2
+- various module or PR backports or forwardports

 ## Documentation and demos